-RCI has consistently generated a comfortable net banking income exceeding 4% of average performing assets over the last five years (4.22% for H1 2020 and 4.4% for 2019).
-The resilience of the bank's net interest income, representing around 70% of its net banking income, stems from its profitable car-financing activities (including packaged products such as leasing associated with ancillary services, which are less price sensitive than plain vanilla loans) and contained funding costs.
+RCI has consistently generated a comfortable net banking income exceeding 4% of average performing assets over the last five years (4.2% in the first half of 2021, stable compared to 2020).
+The resilience of the bank's net interest income, representing around 66% of its net banking income, stems from its profitable car-financing activities including packaged products such as leasing associated with ancillary services, which are less price sensitive than plain vanilla loans and contained funding costs.
 The relatively long-term tenure of the car-financing contracts mitigates to some extent the effects of the car market cycles and reduces income volatility.

-The bank also has good cost efficiency because of its low fixed costs, which accounted for around 1.3% of its average performing assets and resulted in a cost-to-income ratio of around 30% for H1 2020.
+The bank also has good cost efficiency because of its low fixed costs, which accounted for around 1.35% of its average performing assets and resulted in a cost-to-income ratio of around 33% in the first half of 2021.
 This high cost efficiency reflects the fact that the bank benefits from various services provided by Renault and the network of car dealers (for example, distribution channels), as well as from the group's marketing initiatives.

-In H1 2020, the bank's net banking income slightly increased by 0.2% when compared to H1 2019 to $\leq 1.1$ billion, while operating expenses declined by 3% to $\leq 308$ million.
-However the bank's cost of risk sharply increased to $\leq 236$ million from $\leq 93$ million in H1 2019.
-As a result the bank's net income was down to $\leq 390$ from $\leq 414$ million in H1 2019.
+In the first half of 2021, RCI's net banking income amounted to $\notin$ 940 million, down 7% compared with the first semester of 2020, due to the decrease of 5.5% of the average interest bearing assets while operating expenses remained relatively stable at $\notin$ 309 million).
+The bank's cost of risk sharply decreased to $\notin$ 36 million from $\notin$ 236 million a year before As a result the bank's net income was up to $\notin$ 451 from $\notin$ 390 million in the first half of 2020.